Collagen Type VI-Related Disorders

 Genes.

-COL6A1, COL6A2, and COL6A3 are the three genes in which mutations are known to cause collagen type VI-related disorders.
+COL6A1, COL6A2, and COL6A3 are the three genes in which pathogenic variants are known to cause collagen type VI-related disorders.

-Table 1.
-Summary of Molecular Genetic Testing used in Collagen VI-Related Disorders
+Molecular Genetic Testing Used in Collagen VI-Related Disorders

 View in own window